HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 hub.channel.type=websocket&hub.mode=subscribe&hub.topic=fdb2f928-5546-4f52-87a0-0648e9ded065&hub.events=patient-open,patient-close
 ```

-### Subscription Response
+#### Subscription Response

-Upon receiving subscription or unsubscription requests, the Hub SHALL respond to a subscription request with an HTTP 202 "Accepted" response.
-This indicates that the request was received and will now be verified by the Hub.
+Upon receiving subscription or unsubscription requests, the Hub SHALL respond to a subscription request with an appropriate HTTP response.

-The HTTP body of the response SHALL consist of a JSON object containing an element name of `hub.channel.endpoint` and a value for the WSS URL.
-The WebSocket WSS URL SHALL be cryptographically random, unique, and unguessable.

 If a Hub refuses the request or finds any errors in the subscription request, an appropriate HTTP error response code (4xx or 5xx) SHALL be returned.
 In the event of an error, the Hub SHOULD return a description of the error in the response body as plain text, to be used by the client developer to understand the error.
 This is not meant to be shown to the end user.
 Hubs MAY decide to reject some subscription requests based on their own policies, for example, a Hub may require that all applications subscribe to the same set of events.

+In the case of an acceptable subscription requies, an HTTP 202 "Accepted" response is returned.
+This indicates that the request was received and will now be verified by the Hub.
+The HTTP body of the response SHALL consist of a JSON object containing an element name of `hub.channel.endpoint` and a value for the WSS URL.
+The WebSocket WSS URL SHALL be cryptographically random, unique, and unguessable.

-#### Subscription Response Example
+##### Subscription Response Example

 ```text
 HTTP/1.1 202 Accepted